 This budget also covers the maintenance of existing properties and the investment in new facilities.

-The equipment relates to heavy duty rescue equipment, breathing apparatus, and appliance ladders.
+The equipment relates to heavy duty rescue equipment, thermal imaging camera's, and other rescue equipment.

 The ICT capital budget covers the purchase of major IT systems, hardware and the upgrade of communications equipment.